surfer190/fixes/docs/quotes/quotes.md

 ---
 # Book Quotes

+## General

+"Whatever you do in life.
+Be Consistent.
+Stick at it and be consistent" - Porky's Corner

+The hero:

+- Knows hard times are merely a test
+- Believes in himself and others
+- Learns to find peace in chaos
+- Listens more than he speaks
+- Always speaks the truth
+- Fights for those in need
+- Plays the long game
+- Follows his heart
+- Admits mistakes
+- Overcomes fear
+- Acts

 ## Star Wars

 > Adapt he must as well.
 Cooperation is learned not through individual effort.
 Only together can you progress - Qui-gon (Master & Apprentice)